adrianparilli/virtnbdbackup-docker/README.md

+# This Dockerfile is oudated

+The code has been merged into original virtnbdbackup's [source code](https://github.com/abbbi/virtnbdbackup), and all containerization updates are being commited there.

 # virtnbdbackup-docker

 *"Backup utility for libvirt, using the latest changed block tracking features.
 Create thin provisioned full and incremental backups of your kvm/qemu virtual machines."*